cwoerner/worksample-dfsshell/README.md

 integration) for remote filesystem shell capabilities.
 In that version there are drivers written in C implementing a filesystem operations struct (dfs_fops) containing members to all the io "syscalls" such as read, write, seek, among other lower-level interface methods.
-The remote fs drivers then implement the various built-in functions using those interface methods.
-The fs_ops struct becomes a pointer to the current dfs context on the stack, enabling the built-in functions to operate over any supported filesystem using the polymorphism of the various flavors of remote dfs_fops driver structs.
+The remote fs driver's syscalls are leveraged by the common built-in functions whose implementation is filesystem agnostic.
+That is, the `cat` builtin is written in terms of of the abstract dfs_fops interface, and therefor delegates to the syscalls corresponding to the specific implementation offered by the current dfs context's dfs_fops struct interface methods.
+The dfs context maintains a pointer to the corresponding fs_ops struct providing appropriate bindings to the specific flavor of remote filesystem (e.g. qfs, hdfs, etc.).

 ## Usage